alexrdz/path-to-ui-architect/src/content/mindset/what-makes-a-great-ui-architect.md

 tags: ["mindset", "leadership", "architecture"]
 ---

-# What Makes a Great UI Architect?
+## What Makes a Great UI Architect?

 What makes a great architect in the realm of user interfaces?

-I believe it's more than just mastering React, Vue, or Angular – it's about orchestrating systems and experiences that are both robust and delightful.
+I believe it's more than just mastering React, Vue, Angular, et al – it's about orchestrating systems and experiences that are both robust and delightful.
 At its core, UI architecture is about creating a mental model where your audience is multifaceted.
 Your users aren’t just the end customers — they’re also your fellow engineers, your DevOps team, your designers, your product managers, and even your future self.

 ---

-## Architects Think in Systems
+### Architects Think in Systems

 Great UI architects step outside the scope of individual features.
 They consider:

 - **Coding guidelines**: creating structure and consistency across devs
-- **Design patterns**: defining *how* and *when* to use composables, stores, services
+- **Design patterns**: defining *how* and *when* to use hooks, composables, stores, services
 - **Third-party libraries**: assessing tools like Lodash or Moment, and deciding how they’re integrated
 - **Data flow**: defining how information moves across components, stores, and the API
 - **Developer experience**: creating clarity, reducing friction, and enabling faster ramp-up